sigp/lighthouse/book/src/help_vc.md

             If present, do not configure the system allocator.
 Providing this flag will generally increase memory usage, it should only be provided when debugging specific memory allocation issues.
         --disable-run-on-all
+            DEPRECATED.
+Use --broadcast.
 By default, Lighthouse publishes attestation, sync committee subscriptions and proposer preparation messages to all beacon nodes provided in the `--beacon-nodes flag`.
 This option changes that behaviour such that these api calls only go out to the first available and synced beacon node --enable-doppelganger-protection
             If this flag is set, Lighthouse will delay startup for three epochs and monitor for messages on the network by any of the validators managed by this client.
 This will result in three (possibly four) epochs worth of